 ABOUT THE PROJECT

-The EU Water Framework Directive (Directive 2000/60/EC) and Marine Strategy Framework Directive (Directive 2008/56/EC) require evaluation of seafloor sediments and habitats every three to six years.
-So far, this has been a challenging task, especially for shallow water areas of the Baltic Sea, which are hardly accessible by boat.
-Thus, activities have been limited to local mapping surveys by zodiac or divers in the past.
-As a matter of fact, these methods are highly time-consuming and expensive and only possible under certain weather conditions.
-An assessment of the entire shallow water areas of the Schleswig-Holstein coast would take more time than the six years in between two scheduled surveys.
-Same applies for the eulittoral to sublittoral zone transition of the North Sea.
+The EU Water Framework Directive (2000/60/EC) and Marine Strategy Framework Directive (2008/56/EC) require evaluation of seafloor sediments and habitats every three to six years.
+Until now this has been a challenging task, especially for shallow areas of the Baltic Sea along the coast of Schleswig-Holstein, where access by ship is difficult and surveys have been limited to local mapping from inflatable boats or by divers.
+These methods are highly time-consuming and expensive and only possible under certain weather conditions.
+An assessment of the entire shallow water area of the Schleswig-Holstein coast by these means would take six years – longer than the interval between scheduled surveys.
+The same applies for the transition between the intertidal and sublittoral zones of the North Sea.

-In 2017, EOMAP has been contracted by the State Office for Agriculture, Environment and Rural Affairs (LLUR) of Schleswig-Holstein to map the shallow water areas based on satellite data.
-Recent and historical very-high resolution data has been used as well as up-to-date imagery taken by the European Sentinel-2 mission.
-Based on EOMAP’s algorithms for data pre-processing and physical inversion of the water column and seafloor reflectance, an entire area of approx. 1000 sq km of the Schleswig-Holstein coast have been mapped.
+In 2017 EOMAP was contracted by the State Office for Agriculture, Environment and Rural Affairs (LLUR) of Schleswig-Holstein to map the shallow water areas based on satellite data.
+Recent and historical very-high resolution data has been used as well as up-to-date imagery taken by the European Space Agency’s Sentinel-2 mission.
+Based on EOMAP’s algorithms for data pre-processing and physical inversion of the water column and seafloor reflectance, the entire area of the Schleswig-Holstein coast, approximately 1000 km2, has been mapped.

-So far, this is the only area-wide, very-high resolution dataset of the area.
+So far, this is the only very-high resolution dataset of the whole area.
 It serves as a starting point for successive, specific on-site surveys and as a planning guide for environmental impact assessments.